Kawhi Leonard leads Clippers beat Lakers, 111-106 - WHIZ News

 Montrezl Harrell had 18 points off the bench, Paul George added 17 and the Clippers improved to 2-0 against the Lakers this season.

 Kyle Kuzma led Los Angeles with 25 points.
-LeBron James had 23 points, 10 assists and nine rebounds, and Anthony David had 24 points.
+LeBron James had 23 points, 10 assists and nine rebounds, and Anthony Davis had 24 points.
 The Lakers have lost four straight games.

 Los Angeles had a chance to tie in the final seconds, but video review showed James touched the ball last after Patrick Beverly knocked it away as James went up for a 3.